lupyuen/lupyuen.github.io/src/lte2.md

 _How will we send AT Commands to the modem?_

-This is how we __send an AT Command__ to the LTE Modem over UART3: [hello_main.c](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/blob/8ea4208cbd4758a0f1443c61bffa7ec4a8390695/examples/hello/hello_main.c#L52-L75)
+On NuttX, this is how we __send an AT Command__ to the LTE Modem over UART3: [hello_main.c](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/blob/8ea4208cbd4758a0f1443c61bffa7ec4a8390695/examples/hello/hello_main.c#L52-L75)

 ```c
 // Open /dev/ttyS1 (UART3)